Frequently Asked Questions

 How do I apply?

-Phase 2: Workshop (March 2026) – A mandatory one-day workshop will be held in March 2026 at a designated location (TBD).
+Phase 2: Workshop (June 13, 2026) – A mandatory one-day workshop will be held at a designated location (TBD).
 Semi-finalists must attend to remain in the program.

-Phase 3: Mini-Competition () – In April 2026, semi-finalists will present their business plans to a panel of judges at a mini-competition.
+Phase 3: Mini-Competition (July 18, 2026) – Semi-finalists will present their business plans to a panel of judges at a mini-competition.
 Seven (7) finalists will be selected to proceed.
 Location TBD.

-Phase 4: Internship – In May 2026, the seven (7) finalists will participate in an internship with past 1Team 1Dream winners in the food and beverage business to gain hands-on experience and mentorship.
+Phase 4: Internship (August 15, 2026) – The seven (7) finalists will participate in an internship with past 1Team 1Dream winners in the food and beverage business to gain hands-on experience and mentorship.

-Phase 5: Pitch Lab – Finalists must attend a pitch lab in June 2026 to refine their presentations.
+Phase 5: Pitch Lab (September 19, 2026) – Finalists must attend a pitch lab to refine their presentations.
 Details on the date and location will be announced.

-Phase 6: Final Competition & Gala – The final competition will take place in August 2026, where finalists will pitch their business ideas to judges during the gala.
-Dates, times, and locations will be announced.
+Phase 6: Final Competition & Gala (October 11, 2026) – Finalists will pitch their business ideas to judges during the gala.
+Time and location will be announced.

 Cash awards: